Table of Contents

 This is a worthwhile side trip.
 This section of Bryce is often called Water Canyon.
 Mormon settlers created the stream by diverting water from the Sevier River.
 The shallow ravine provided a water source as well as irrigation water that could be accessed all year long.
 They also refer the stream to as the Tropic Ditch.

-Note: The trail can be hot during summer months, so it’s recommended to bring water, sunscreen, and a hat.
+PRO Tip: The trail can be hot during summer months, so it’s recommended to bring water, sunscreen, and a hat.

 Cooling Off at the Waterfall in Bryce Canyon

-Hiking the Spectacular Navajo Loop Trail in Bryce Canyon
+Hiking the spectacular Navajo Loop Trail in Bryce Canyon

 Hiking into The Amphitheater

-We departed from the top of the canyon rim, beginning at Sunset point.
+We departed from the top of the canyon rim, beginning at Sunset Point.
 You can access Sunset Point via the park’s free shuttle system or by parking in the designated parking area.
 The Navajo Loop Trail descends 550 feet into the amphitheater via a set of narrow switchbacks known as Wall Street.
 Standing between the towering rock walls is something you do not want to miss!
-In some places, towering Douglas fir trees grow up through the sheer walls.
+In some places, towering Douglas fir trees grow up through sheer walls.
 The temperature for us is better on Wall Street.
 Dropping a few degrees was such a relief.
 This sheer-walled ravine gives way to the open expanse of the amphitheater.
 The otherworldly beauty of the hoodoos up close as you wind your way through the narrow passages and towering rock formations is impressive.

 At the Twin Bridges, about the halfway point, there is a benchmark here and a nice shady area to hang out and have some lunch.
-Walking through the amphitheater, the massive, yet incredibly colorful hoodoos proved their point of how insignificant we are!
+Walking through the amphitheater, the massive, yet incredibly colorful hoodoos proved their point about how insignificant we are!

-The Ascent: Thor’s Hammer up to Sunset Point
+The Ascent: Thor’s Hammer to Sunset Point

 The park newsletter shows hikers should travel counter-clockwise, but many people were hiking it clockwise.
 I prefer clockwise to save the best for last.
 It may be less steep hiking counterclockwise.
-If we did the trail again, we would take the Queen’s garden trail as the ascent is easier and more gradual.
+If we did the trail again, we would take the Queen’s Garden trail as the ascent is easier and more gradual.

 The Ultimate Bryce Canyon Hiking Adventures